 Nothing in this policy prevents a club or organization from meeting when a student who is not authorized to participate is present.

 The technology center may, but is not required to, provide annual (or supplemental) notice to parents and guardians about independent student-organized groups, as they are not groups directed or controlled by the technology center.
-If notice of such groups is provided, the notice shall indicate that the group is an independent student-organized group.
+If notice of such groups is provided, the notice shall indicate that the group is independent student organized group.